-Our camp staff will be busy preparing for camp in the mornings so we kindly ask you not to bring your child any earlier than 9am.
+- Our camp staff will be busy preparing for camp in the mornings so we kindly ask you do not bring your child any earlier than 9am.

 - Any and all medications the campers may need in their original containers with prescriber notes (see additional information in faq question below and in registration forms).

-- Campers will be outside so we recommend they put sunscreen on in the morning before camp and bring a bottle with them (we cannot provide sunscreen).
+- Campers will be outside so we recommend they put sunscreen on in the morning before camp and bring a bottle to reapply as needed throughout the day (we cannot provide sunscreen).

-- Wear or bring a brimmed hat, rain jacket, and sturdy tennis shoes or hiking boots.
+- Wear or bring a brimmed hat, rain jacket, and tennis shoes or hiking boots.

-- Clothing you don’t mind getting wet and muddy as campers will be outside exploring and adventuring.
+- Clothing you don’t mind getting wet and muddy as campers will be outside exploring doing field studies.
 Sometimes an extra pair of socks can come in handy as well.

 Most of our camp experiences have a 5:1 camper-to-staff ratio with none of them exceeding 8:1.